dsb-ifi/DoRA-for-FM-robustness/README.md

 License: [Owkin Non-Commercial License](https://github.com/owkin/HistoSSLscaling/tree/main?tab=License-1-ov-file)

 This material is licensed for **Non-Commercial use only**.
 You may reproduce and share it, or share any derivative work, under the same Non-Commercial terms and with attribution to the original authors.
-For any **commercial use**, please contact the authors or Owkin directly.

-If you reuse or adapt this material, please also cite the original paper:
+If you reuse or adapt this material, please also cite the Phikon paper:
 ```bibtex
 @article{Filiot2023ScalingSSLforHistoWithMIM,
   author       = {Alexandre Filiot and Ridouane Ghermi and Antoine Olivier and Paul Jacob and Lucas Fidon and Alice Mac Kain and Charlie Saillard and Jean-Baptiste Schiratti},